danmayer/danmayer.github.com/_posts/2022-08-27-ownership-in-an-age-of-microservices.md

 # Strong ownership takes time

 In a decomposed, microservices ecosystem I personally believe that having a team with a long history of knowledge-building and maintaining an app will lead to better outcomes.
-The institutional knowledge of operating the service feeds back into the development practices of the system (team?).
+The institutional knowledge of operating the service feeds back into the development practices of the team.
 Over time, the team learns how to mitigate risk, anticipate needs, and more quickly and flexibly change and evolve the system.
 Strong team ownership also helps with communication, especially during incident response as everyone knows which team owns a given app, which adds confidence that the team also has deep knowledge of the system and will be able to support it.
 A stable relationship between business domain, services, and team brings clarity and shared knowledge of where responsibilities and vision for the domain belongs.
 In my last post, I will discuss how reorgs and diverging team names across systems causes [organizational drift](/management/2022/08/22/hr-org-dev-org) and confusion.

 # Who is responsible for the Distributed Monolith?